-Which One Should You Buy?
-Belt Sander vs Orbital Sander
+Belt Sander Vs. Orbital Sander

 Despite leaving some markings on your project, it can cover large areas within a short period.
 Moreover, it eliminates a lot of material using coarse paper, and you can mount more delicate sandpaper for a more refined finish.
 Overall, a belt sander is more powerful and time-efficient.

 It’s a tool whose primary purpose is to remove large materials from a workpiece.
 It consists of an electric motor turning two drums fitted with a sandpaper loop.
 Belt sanders are generally robust and capable of working with large surfaces.
 They are suitable for the beginning stage of shaping and finishing wood.

 Stationary Belt Sander

 It is mounted to a workbench, and the material requiring shaping or finishing is held against the sandbelt as it turns.
 It is best suited for smaller wood pieces and is also an ideal tool sharpener as it works with both metal and wood.

 Handheld Belt Sander

 As the name suggests, handheld belt sanders are portable and are usually merged with a disc sander.
 The operator uses two hands, with one on the trigger and the other holding the forward handle.
 Belt sanders are robust; therefore, you need to hold on tight.

 A belt sander’s speed is measured in feet per minute (ft/min).
 The higher it is, the faster your sander will run.

 However, you can always go for an option with variable speed and switch up and down your speed depending on the task at hand.